-Like adults, babies and toddlers vary wildly in their ability to handle new situations.
-Some hold back and observe before participating; some jump right in the pool.
-The perfect swim instructor varies according to the child.
-So, your best friend’s recommendation might not be the perfect fit for your child.
+Like adults, babies and toddlers vary in their ability to handle new situations.
+Some hold back and observe before participating; some jump right in.
+Literally.
+The perfect swim instructor varies from child to child.
+That being said, your best friend’s recommendation might not be the perfect fit for your child.
 Describe your child when signing up and ask for the best fit.
 Or, if your swim facility offers the option, sit and observe a few lessons before requesting an instructor.

 It goes without saying that children respond better to a smiling face and enthusiasm.
 Infants and small children rely on facial expressions to interpret intent and can tell when an instructor enjoys their job.
 A friendly, smiling face reassures the reluctant and encourages the adventurous ones.
 More than that, you want a teacher willing to immerse themselves in the imaginative world of the child and embrace it as a tool for teaching.

 What makes infant swim lessons different from regular swim lessons?